johnperry-math/AoC2023/More_Detailed_Comparison.md

 (Qualifiers matter.
 I'm not necessarily saying Ada is the best language, full stop.)

-Ada is a general-purpose language with an emphasis on safe, secure programming.
+Ada is a general-purpose, high-level language with an emphasis on safe, secure programming that emphasizes ease of **reading** code over ease of **writing** it.
 It has a well-established niche in [situations where correctness, reliability, and large-scale development are the primary concern](https://www.adacore.com/industries).
-Its initial, international development culminated in an 1983 ISO standard.
-Subsequent revisions to the language led to new standards in 1995, 2002, 2007, 20012, and 2022.
+Its initial, international development culminated in an 1983 ANSI standard and a 1987 ISO standard.
+Subsequent [revisions to the language](https://www.adaic.org/ada-resources/standards/) led to Ada 95, Ada 2005, Ada 2012, and Ada 2022.
 Ada revisions tend to be backwards compatible; every now and then I'll read someone write with pleasure that he's taken an old Ada 83 codebase and successfuly recompiled it in Ada 2012 (say) with little to no effort.
 A dialect of Ada called Spark offers additional features and guarantees, subject to a number of restrictions on what you can do.
 Spark is a pretty big deal in the Ada world.

-I don't consider myself an Ada expert by any means, [but](https://github.com/johnperry-math/PL-0-in-Ada) [I](https://github.com/johnperry-math/GtkAdaQuoter) [have](https://github.com/johnperry-math/RosettaCode) [written](https://github.com/johnperry-math/AoC2020) [some](https://github.com/johnperry-math/AoC2020) [non](https://github.com/johnperry-math/AoC2022)-[trivial](https://github.com/johnperry-math/AoC2022) [programs](https://github.com/johnperry-math/AoC2021) [in](https://github.com/johnperry-math/AoC2018) [it](https://github.com/johnperry-math/AoC2023).
-(Each word a different repository! 😁)

 An open-source, GPL'd Ada compiler stays on the language's cutting edge, but vendors have been around for decades.

 ### Rust

-I won't say that Rust is the best language you *have* heard of, but it is the language that StackOverflow users [keep](https://survey.stackoverflow.co/2024/technology#admired-and-desired) voting, [year](https://survey.stackoverflow.co/2023/#technology-admired-and-desired) after [year](https://survey.stackoverflow.co/2022/#technology-most-popular-technologies), as their most admired programming language.
+I won't say that Rust is the best language you *have* heard of, but it is the language that StackOverflow users keep voting, [year](https://survey.stackoverflow.co/2024/technology#admired-and-desired) after [year](https://survey.stackoverflow.co/2023/#technology-admired-and-desired) after [year](https://survey.stackoverflow.co/2022/#technology-most-popular-technologies), as their most admired programming language.

-Rust is a general-purpose language with an emphasis on safety, in particular memory safety.
+Rust is a low-level, general-purpose language with an emphasis on safety, in particular memory safety.
 Rust began at Mozilla, who has used Rust in several projects, such as rewriting [Firefox's CSS engine](https://searchfox.org/mozilla-central/source/servo) in Rust.
 Mozilla subsequently release Rust "into the wild", placing it under the purview of the Rust Foundation.
 Rust 1.0 was released in 2015; since then, several somewhat-incompatible "editions" were released in 2018 and 2021, with a new edition due in late 2024.

-I don't have any Rust code in public repositories, aside from the one you're reading right now, but I've used it on an almost daily basis at work for three years.
-I don't think my employer will allow me to share that, though, sorry.

 As far as I know, there is only one Rust compiler, based on the llvm toolchain.
 The Gnu Compiler Collection is working on its own version.
 Ferrous systems offers a version of the compiler [certified for safety- and mission-critical systems](https://ferrocene.dev/en/) that [they developed in partnership with AdaCore](https://ferrous-systems.com/blog/ferrocene-update/).